 “I had a red reflector, the same as what’s on the signposts on the road.
 I thought that would make a good eye.
 So, I made the whole thing in proportion to that.
-I also wanted to make it high enough so if you’re standing in front of it, you can’t reach up and pull on its mouth … The mouth opens and shuts.
-I’ve made a funnel, so that when the wind blows on it, it opens the mouth, and when the wind stops, it shuts it.”
+I also wanted to make it high enough so that if you’re standing in front of it, you can’t reach up and pull on its mouth … The mouth opens and shuts.
+I’ve made a funnel, so that when the wind blows, it opens the mouth, and when the wind stops, it shuts.”

 It took two trailer-loads to transport the completed sculpture – about 4m high and 10m long – to its new home.

 “I spent lots of nights thinking about how we were going to put it in the ground,” Wayne says.
 “In the end, I came up with the idea of digging holes, putting tractor tyres in there, and backfilling them with dirt.
 Tractor tyres won’t rot away – they’ll last forever – and there are stainless-steel rods going through it.
 So, hopefully, it’ll last a long time because it’s in real salty water.”